paritytech/xcm-docs/src/fundamentals/weight_and_fees.md

 ## Executor config

 The executor has a `Weigher` [configuration item](TODO:add_link) that specifies the weight of each instruction.
-It then weighs the whole message by adding the weight of each instruction.
+It weighs the whole message by adding the weight of each instruction.
 A simple way of weighing instructions is to assign them a base weight value to all of them.
-This works, but is not the best, as different instructions use more resources when being executed.
+This works, but it is not very accurate, as different instructions use more resources when being executed.
-A better approach is benchmark each instruction and assigning them their custom weight.
+A better approach is to benchmark each instruction to find out the actual weight used by each.

-Another configuration item, `Trader`, pays for the weight needed using into fees, which are represented as `MultiAsset`s.
+Another configuration item, `Trader`, converts the required weight units into fees, which are represented as `MultiAsset`s.
 There are two basic approaches: one is to just assign a value (measured in assets) to each unit of weight; the other is to reuse some existing transaction payment method for XCM weight.
 Custom configurations allow for things like NFT coupons that give you a certain amount of weight for executing the XCM.

-Of course, this configuration items allow for any approach you can think of for weighing messages and charging execution fees.
+Naturally, this configuration items allow for any approach you can think of for weighing messages and charging execution fees.

 ## XCM pallet